Acquisition Brief · Exact-Match .com Domain

 Sources

-1. National Law Review, “How to Sign 300 Cases Per Month with PPC Advertising: Breaking Down the Costs.”
-Per-unit CPC, CPL, CPA and per-case revenue ranges. natlawreview.com
+2. National Law Review, “How to Sign 300 Cases Per Month with PPC Advertising: Breaking Down the Costs.”
+Per-unit CPC, CPL and CPA ranges. natlawreview.com